From Blood Red Winter, Chapter One

 Bridget put her foot within the circle.
 Nothing happened.
 She stepped inside and picked her way over and around the large stones until she was standing at the center.
 Now isn’t this the part where something crazy is supposed to happen? she thought, recalling the terror of the cave.
 Well, it’s only a dream.
 It doesn’t matter what I do.
 I’m just going to sit here until something happens.

-Something hard and rough was in her hand; it was a rock, she realized, and she was lying on a surface too coarse and irregular to be a bed.
-The flat-topped stone was beneath her, another rock was under her head and a smaller one was in her palm.
+Bridget felt something hard and rough in her hand.
+It was a rock, she realized, and she was lying on a surface too coarse and irregular to be a bed.
+The flattish stone was beneath her, another rock was under her head and a smaller one was in her palm.
 She had fallen asleep in her dream after all.
-With a jolt, her head came up and she whirled around.
+With a jolt, Bridget yanked her head up and she whirled around.
 It was well into the morning, or even early afternoon.
 The scenery looked so different that she almost couldn’t believe she was in the same place.
-The moorland was still there with its scattered, violet-colored shrubs, and the ring cairn, but there were more standing stones now and the pile was larger.
+The moorland still surrounded her with its scattered, violet-colored shrubs.
+She was still within the ring cairn, but there were more standing stones now and the pile was larger.

-The man nodded, pointed south (not the direction of the farmhouse, Bridget noticed) and then she saw it.
-She saw the great, grey, stone wall encircling a village, with many huts and small houses within, cottages almost identical to that in her friend’s painting.
-Above the fortified wall flew a green banner bearing only a white crescent moon, its tips pointing to the right as on her pendant.
-Her heart fluttered and for a moment she couldn’t breath.
-“Caerwych!”
-Bridget tried to say aloud, but instead found herself saying, “Kassrikmagon!”
-There was the fort they had been looking for.
+The man nodded, pointing south – not the direction of the farmhouse, Bridget noticed.
+Then she saw it.
+She saw the great, grey, stone wall encircling a village, with many huts and small houses within, more cottages almost identical to her friend’s rendition.
+Above the fortified wall flew a green banner bearing only a white crescent moon, the moon’s tips pointing to the right as on her pendant.
+For a moment she gasped for breath and clutched her heart.

 Out of some instinct, she ran back to the ring cairn and placed herself in the center.
 She didn’t know if it would work or not, but it was all she could think to do.
 With her heart racing, she stood there and spoke the year of her own time.
 Nothing happened.
 She didn’t know how to say it in Welsh.
 Or do I? wondered Bridget.
 I knew Celena’s old name.